DataDog/documentation/content/en/service_management/workflows/trigger.md

 <div class="alert alert-warning">Workflow Automation is not supported for your selected <a href="/getting_started/site">Datadog site</a> ({{< region-param key="dd_site_name" >}}).</div>
 {{< /site-region >}}

-You can trigger a workflow manually or automatically.
-A can workflow can have multiple triggers.
+You can trigger a workflow manually or automatically and a workflow can have multiple triggers, allowing you to trigger it from a variety of different sources.

 A workflow can either run with the identity of the user who owns it, or with the identity of a service account associated with the workflow.
 For more information on service accounts, see [Service accounts for Workflow Automation][1].

+{{< img src="service_management/workflows/multiple-triggers.png" alt="A workflow with multiple triggers" style="width:100%;" >}}

 ## Manually trigger a workflow